vincentwun/cloud-wireguard-vpn/README.md

 ---

-Azure VMs typically use the `eth0` network interface.
-You can run the `ip a` command to confirm.
+Azure VMs typically use the eth0 network interface; confirm by running `ip a`.

 Azure VM: